Active at Home

 TMM leaflets for pregnant and postnatal women.

 Being active in pregnancy is safe for most women, but some may be experiencing conditions or symptoms where there are additional considerations.
-If you are experiencing these, or have any concerns, please speak to your healthcare professional beforehand.
+Please comple the Get Active for Pregnancy Questionnaire (GAQ-P) before engaging in any activities.

 When deciding which activity you may like to try, it is important to consider your current activity level.
 Guidance provided by the UK Chief Medical Officers advises healthy pregnant women, with uncomplicated pregnancies, who are already active to keep going but to listen to their bodies and adapt, while women who are new to activity should start gradually.